NexusMutual/docs/docs/developers/user-flows/cover-buyer.md

 ### What happens if my claim is rejected?

 - **You lose the claim deposit.**
-- It is distributed to claim assessors as rewards.
+- It is forfeited to the pool that backs cover payouts.

 ---